The Archaeological Site of the Lyceum of Aristotle in Athens

 Detail of “Plan of Athens, for the Travels of Anacharsis, May 1784” by Jean-Denis Barbié du Bocage (1760-1825), showing the Athens Acropolis (“Citadel”) and the supposed location of the Lyceum, outside the Classical city walls, just to the east of the Diocharis Gate.

-In 1996, while there were ongoing building works for the new Museum of Modern Art in central Athens, the remains of the Lyceum of Aristotle were discovered and in 2014 it was first opened to the public.
+In 1996, during the construction of the new Museum of Modern Art in central Athens, the remains of Aristotle’s Lyceum were discovered, and in 2014, it was first opened to the public.

 The archaeological site is located next to the impressive building and gardens of the Byzantine and Christian Museum so the idea was to connect the two sites and make it a public place to stroll (peripatos) just like Aristotle and his students did, so many centuries ago.